 Black Raspberry (Rubus occidentalis) also known as “black cap”, is native to North America (eds.
 Funt, R.C., et al., 2013).
-Red raspberry, black raspberry and blackberry all belong to the same family “Rosaceae” aka the rose family, this group or genes is called brambles in Eastern North America and cane berries in Western North America (Hill, L., et al., 2011)(ed.
+Red raspberry, black raspberry and blackberry all belong to the same family “Rosaceae” or rose family, this genes is called brambles in Eastern North America and cane berries in Western North America (Hill, L., et al., 2011)(ed.
 Zhoa, Y., 2007).
-It grows in the wild between New Brunswick and Ontario in Eastern Canada and in the United States it is found in South Carolina, Georgia, Alabama, and grows into the Midwestern States of Missouri, Kansas, Minnesota and North and South Dakota (eds.
+It grows in the wild between New Brunswick and Ontario in Eastern Canada and in the United States it is found in South Carolina, Georgia, Alabama, and grows into the Midwestern states of Missouri, Kansas, Minnesota and North and South Dakota (eds.
 Funt, R.C., et al., 2013).
 Black raspberries start new plants when their canes stoop over and touch the soil and they begin to root a new plant (Hill, L., et al., 2011).
 Growing best in a shaded environment, they are available from July to mid-August and are a resilient plant in the wild, however when it has been domesticated the shrub is prone to infection (as well as root rot and small fruit size) and must be replanted every 2-3 years (Robinson, J., 2013).

 Domestication of the black raspberry began in the early 1830s and the industry began to boom in the early 1900s.
 However, because commercial raspberries have issues with viruses, root rot and small fruit size the industry did not stay large for long though it is still quite alive in Oregon, United States (eds.
 Funt, R.C., et al., 2013).